 What’s Search by Voice?

-Search by Voice Adoption in Numbers
+Search powered with Voice AI in Numbers

 The user adoption of voice, considering the benefits such as speed, ability to multitask, and convenience, especially on small screens such as mobile phones, is not surprising.
 Users can speak 3 times faster than they type, and can find products such as “Red Women Sneakers Size 10” much easier than typing or even worse filtering on several drop-down menus or checkboxes.